It's easy to make coconut haystacks. And if you use dark chocolate and unsweetened coconut, you can feel good about

 It's easy to make homemade coconut haystacks!

 30 years after those visits to grandma's house, back home from Lake Tahoe, I decided to make my own version of these wonderful treats.

 The ingredients used in this recipe

 You'll only need three ingredients to make this tasty keto dessert (exact measurements are listed in the recipe card below):

 Dark chocolate: I like Lindt 90%, but you can use your favorite dark chocolate.
-Or use bittersweet chocolate if you find very dark chocolate too bitter.
-Another option is to use 90% chocolate and add a low-carb sweetener.
+Or use semisweet chocolate if you find very dark chocolate too bitter.
+Another option is to use 90% chocolate and add sugar-free sweetener.

 Coconut oil: I add oil to the chocolate to make it a bit softer, as extra dark chocolate is sometimes a bit chalky.

 How to make coconut haystacks

 It's truly an easy recipe.
 The detailed instructions are included in the recipe card below.
 Here are the basic steps:

 Melt the chocolate.
 Start by melting the chocolate in the microwave.
 Do so in three 30-second sessions, stirring after each microwave session.